vatpac-technology/sops/docs/aerodromes/classc/Richmond.md

 | 10     | Left  |
 | 28     | Left |

 ## SID Selection
-Aircraft planned via **ANKUB**, **KADOM** or **MUDGI** may be assigned the SID that terminates at the appropriate waypoint.
+Military aircraft planned via **ANKUB**, **KADOM** or **MUDGI** may be assigned the SID that terminates at the appropriate waypoint.
 Aircraft who are not planned via these points, or who are negative RNAV, may be assigned a visual departure.

+!!! tip
+    Military SID charts are contained in the [RAAF TERMA](https://ais-af.airforce.gov.au/){target=new} document.

 ## Coordination
 ### SY TCU